 As mentioned above, the emitted report encompasses data regarding:

-The aggregated presentation is of a monotonically decreasing function, which plainly presents the number of required licenses.
-Pertaining to the example presented in figure 1, there have never been 12 licenses in contemporary use within the past 180 days.
+The aggregated presentation is of decreasing function, which presents the number of required licenses.
+About the example presented in figure 1, there have never been 4 licenses in contemporary use within the past 365 days.

 The Quality of Service (QoS) parameter is the percentage of configurable required license availability, as defined by the license administrator.